Dear superintendents, CAOs, curriculum directors, principals, literacy coaches, teachers, and school board members,

 This conversation will come to your shores:

-Friends, when a story hits The New York Times, tops the EdWeek charts, and gets local papers reporting on phonics, its wave is gonna pick up momentum, not lose it.
+Friends, when a story hits The New York Times and The Wall Street Journal, tops the EdWeek charts, and gets local papers reporting on phonics, its wave is gonna pick up momentum, not lose it.
 This dialogue will happen in your schools soon, if it hasn’t already.

 This conversation keeps gaining substance: